drbitboy/test_0mq_subscribe_limit/README.md

     - That option skips setting ZMQ_SNDHWM to 0 (=> infinite High-Water Mark)
       - Only first 1000 (default ZMQ_SNDHWM) ZMQ_SUBSCRIBEs will become effective
     - Only envelope 0 will be received, because
-      - Only first 1000 subscriptions, for envelopes 0 through 999, will be received by publisher
+      - Only first 1000 subscriptions, for envelopes 0 through 999, will be received by subscriber
     - HOWEVER
       - If publisher is interrupted (e.g. Control-C), and restarted
       - Then subscriber will receive messages from all envelopes, 0 through 65535